Unboxed-Software/solana-course/content/hello-world-program.md

 )
 ```

+...and there you have it - you now know all the things you need for the foundations of creating a Solana program using Rust.
+Let’s practice what we’ve learned so far!

 # Demo

-Let's practice what we’ve learned by creating a basic program that will print "Hello world!" to the program log.
-We will build our program using Solana Playground, a tool that allows you to write and deploy Solana programs from the browser.
+We're going to build a "Hello, World!" program using Solana Playground.
+Solana Playground is a tool that allows you to write and deploy Solana programs from the browser.

 Click [here](https://beta.solpg.io/) to open Solana Playground.
 Next, delete everything in the default `lib.rs` file and create a Playground wallet.